Tooth enamel: Enamel loss

 The extent to which tooth decay is likely, known as cariogenicity, depends on factors such as how long the sugar remains in the mouth.
 Contrary to common belief, it is not the amount of sugar ingested but the frequency of sugar ingestion that is the most important factor in the causation of tooth decay.
 When the pH in the mouth initially decreases from the ingestion of sugars, the enamel is demineralized and left vulnerable for about 30 minutes.
 Eating a greater quantity of sugar in one sitting does not increase the time of demineralization.
 Similarly, eating a lesser quantity of sugar in one sitting does not decrease the time of demineralization.
 Thus, eating a great quantity of sugar at one time in the day is less detrimental than is a very small quantity ingested in many intervals throughout the day.
 For example, in terms of oral health, it is better to eat a single dessert at dinner time than to snack on a bag of candy throughout the day.

+The resulting cavities can vary in color from yellow to black.
+Tooth regeneration is an area of ongoing stem cell-based research aimed at finding methods to reverse the effects of tooth decay; existing treatments are limited to managing the symptoms.
+Therefore, regular dental check-ups are recommended.
+These examinations help identify potential carious lesions and allow the dentist to prevent problems before they worsen.

 In addition to bacterial invasion, enamel is also susceptible to other destructive forces.
 Bruxism, also known as clenching of or grinding on teeth, destroys enamel very quickly.
-The wear rate of enamel, called attrition, is 8 micrometers a year from normal factors.
+The wear rate of enamel, called attrition, is 8 μm a year from normal factors.
 A common misconception is that enamel wears away mostly from chewing, but actually teeth rarely touch during chewing.
 Furthermore, normal tooth contact is compensated physiologically by the periodontal ligaments and the arrangement of dental occlusion.
 The truly destructive forces are the parafunctional movements, as found in bruxism, which can cause irreversible damage to the enamel.

 Other nonbacterial processes of enamel destruction include abrasion (involving foreign elements, such as toothbrushes), erosion (involving chemical processes, such as dissolving by soft drinks or lemon and other juices), and possibly abfraction (involving compressive and tensile forces).

 Though enamel is described as tough, it has a similar brittleness to glass, making it, unlike other natural crack-resistant laminate structures such as shell and nacre, vulnerable to fracture.
-In spite of this it can withstand bite forces as high as 1,000 N many times a day during chewing.
+In spite of this it can withstand bite forces as high as 1000 N many times a day during chewing.
 This resistance is due in part to the microstructure of enamel which contains enamel tufts that stabilize such fractures at the dentinoenamel junction.
 The configuration of the tooth also acts to reduce the tensile stresses that cause fractures during biting.

 Gastroesophageal reflux disease can also lead to enamel loss, as acid refluxes up the esophagus and into the mouth, occurring most during overnight sleep.